amckinnell/RubyMineTips/Palua-App.md

 **Mechanism**

 Download and install the [Palua App](https://itunes.apple.com/ca/app/palua/id431494195) from the App Store.
-This is a paid app (although well worth the cost for me).
+This is a paid app (less than $2 last time I checked).
+Well worth that price to me.

 Configure Palua preferences so that: